Marquise Diamond

 Beyond its impressive spread, the marquise is exceptionally flattering on the hand.
 When set with the points running north-south along the finger, it creates an elongating effect that makes the finger appear longer and more slender.
 The shape's brilliant-cut faceting delivers considerable sparkle, though like ovals and pears, it can exhibit a bow-tie shadow across the centre if not well proportioned.
 Selecting a marquise with even light distribution is essential to harnessing the shape's full beauty.

 Aurela Diamonds offers IGI-certified lab-grown marquise diamonds selected for their symmetry, light performance, and minimal bow-tie.
-We appreciate that the marquise is a bold choice that requires confidence, and we help our Vancouver clients find stones that make a statement for all the right reasons, ensuring the drama comes from the diamond's beauty, not from cutting compromises.
+We appreciate that the marquise is a bold choice that requires confidence, and we help our clients find stones that make a statement for all the right reasons, ensuring the drama comes from the diamond's beauty, not from cutting compromises.

 History of the Marquise Cut